NOTICE OF INFORMATION PRACTICES

 Other Children’s Aid Societies

-families.
+Service Providers are persons or organizations who assist us to deliver services to children and families.
 We share only the information that is necessary for service providers to deliver and administer these services.

 Other Third Parties

-We have the client’s consent;
+- we have the individual’s consent;

-We are legally permitted or required to provide the information.
+- we are legally permitted or required to provide the information.

 HOW WE RETAIN AND DISPOSE OF INFORMATION

 CPIN is a provincial information management system used by CASs.
 CPIN is the primary tool for storing information needed to deliver CAS services.

 CPIN contains information about children and their families who receive child protection services.
 It also contains information about caregivers and those who seek to provide care to children in need, such as foster parents, adoptive parents and members of a child’s extended family.

 In CPIN, information is stored in person, case and provider records that are designed to hold the unique information for each service.
 Person, case and provider records are linked when appropriate to create an overall picture of a client’s or caregiver’s child protection services.